ahmedragab20/ar-catch/README.md

 `profit Mohamed (peace be upon him) said: "You will not be a true believer until you love for your brother what you love for yourself."
 [Sahih Al-Bukhari]`

-`May Allah bless you all, and thanks for reaching to this point 💚`
+`May Allah bless you all, and thanks for reaching this point 💚`